Internal Thracian Revolutionary Organisation: History

 At the end of 1922, the Greek government started to expel large numbers of Bulgarians into Bulgaria and the activity of ITRO grew into an open rebellion.
 The organisation eventually gained full control of some districts along the Bulgarian border.
 In the summer of 1923, however, the Turks withdrew from the co-operation after the Treaty of Lausanne had guaranteed their rights.
 By that time, the majority of the Bulgarians had already been resettled to Bulgaria.
 In the same year the organization was banned by the Bulgarian government and Tane Nikolov disbanded it.
 However it was reestablished in the same year by the voivoda Dimitar Madzharov.
 Although detachments of the ITRO continued to infiltrate Western Thrace sporadically, the main focus of the activity of the organisation now shifted to the protection of the refugees into Bulgaria.
 The organisation became a state within the state in the districts of Haskovo and Kurdzhali where the majority of the refugees were concentrated, aiding their settlement and collecting taxes from tobacco merchants.
-As the activity of the organisation started to cause international problems for the Bulgarian government, ITRO was again formally disbanded in 1927, to be right away re-assembled under the name of Committee for Free Thrace (bulg. Комитет за свободна Тракия).
+As the activity of the organisation started to cause international problems for the Bulgarian government, ITRO was again formally disbanded in 1927, to be right away re-assembled under the name of Committee for Free Thrace (Bulgarian: Комитет за свободна Тракия).
 The committee existed until 1934 when it was finally disbanded by the government of Kimon Georgiev.